 Singapore Residential Property

-Singapore’s residential property can be most simply split as public vs. private housing.
+Singapore’s residential property can be most simply split into public vs. private housing.

 HDBs come in many sizes, from 1-bedroom flats through to executive condominiums.